mflood/k-movie-database/README.md

-# ios_themoviedatabase
+# k-movie-database
-POC for using TMDB
+Diary for K-dramas and movies leveraging TMDB Api